marlieskester/Chords4N00bs/PROGRESS.md

 Autoscroll will probably work best in listview -> today parse lyrics&chords to create a listview-supported display of the song

-# days that I missed
+# days that I forgot to log
 Finished parser, added functionality for diagram checkbox, tried to fix THE BUG (you can only search for some songs) but did not succeed just yet.
+Spent hours to find a way to implement autoscroll.
 What's finished: the entire SQL thing, searching up to displaying a song.

 # day 3.1
 Today: fix small songbook bug (caused by incorrect separation of concerns), fix autoscroll(?).
 Other things that need to be done: THE BUG, API2, transpose (and of course layout etc)

-Done: Songbook bug, THE BUG,
+Done: Songbook bug, THE BUG, some autoscrollwork

+# day 3.2
+Had to attend a meeting in the morning.

+Did fix the chord-diagram-bug in the guitar API, so I can go on with that on my own.
+Also did some work on the transpose function, which requires a different parser.